alice-letourneur/website-optimization/README.md

 #### Goal

 Optimizations made to `views/js/main.js` make `views/pizza.html` render with a consistent frame-rate at 60fps when scrolling.
 Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.
-Resize time is shown in the browser developer tools.

 #### Optimizations

-`in progress`

 - [x]  Optimising scroll event with window.requestAnimationFrame
 - [x]  Reducing the number of images appended on the background